 Typically a Spanish Finca is farmhouse or cottage set on a large plot of agricultural or Rustic land.

-Fincas where originally small farms for the production of agricultural or livestock.
+Fincas were originally small farms for the production of agriculture or livestock.
 Now however, more and more fincas are being updated and refurbished to use as holiday homes or weekend getaways.

 There are many fincas that can offer you the best of both worlds.
-Fincas near the costal towns of Spain are far enough inland to enjoy the large plots and countryside, but with only being a short drive from the beaches and hustle and bustle of the costal towns.
+Fincas near the coastal towns of Spain are far enough inland to enjoy the large plots and countryside, but with only being a short drive from the beaches and the hustle & bustle of the coastal towns.

 Traditional fincas with their character and original features can make the most beautiful Spanish holiday homes or permanent residence.

-· Transport - Bare in mind when purchasing a finca, you will need your own transport.
-As most fincas are located in rural areas that are not well connected with public transport.
+· Transport - Bear in mind when purchasing a finca, that you will need your own transport.
+Most fincas are located in rural areas that are often not well connected with public transport.

-· Utilities – Some fincas will not be connected to mains water or electric, they will have their own wells.
+· Utilities – Some fincas will not be connected to mains water or electric, although they may well have their own wells.
 Make enquiries to the town hall and check that it is possible to connect to the main utilities, and how much it will cost to do so.